Chia-Network/chialisp-web/docs/basics.md

 ---

 CLVM is the compiled, minimal version of ChiaLisp that is used by the Chia network.
-Chialisp compiles into CLVM so it's important to understand how it works.
+ChiaLisp compiles into CLVM so it's important to understand how it works.
 The full set of operators is documented [here](https://chialisp.com/docs/ref/clvm)

 This guide will cover the basics of the language and act as an introduction to the structure of programs.